mtky25/build-api-study/README.md

 # build-api-study
-This repo is destinated to help me building a REST API using .NET Framework
+This repo is destinated to help me building a REST API using .NET Framework as a personal study